 Question 16d.
 Miscellaneous expenditures.
-Include any other materials funds expenditures not included in questions (16a)-(16c), e.g., expenditures for bibliographic utilities, literature searching, security devices, memberships for the purposes of publications, etc. Please list categories, with amounts, in a footnote.
-Note: If your library does not use materials funds for nonmaterials expenditures-i.e., if those expenditures are included in "Other Operating Expenditures"- report 0, not NA/UA, on line (16d).
+Include any other materials funds expenditures not included in questions

+(16a)-(16c), e.g., expenditures for bibliographic utilities, literature searching, security devices, memberships for the purposes of publications, etc. Please list categories, with amounts, in a footnote.
+Note: If your library does not use materials funds for non-materials expenditures-i.e., if those expenditures are included in "Other Operating Expenditures"- report 0, not NA/UA, on line (16d).

 Question 17.
 Contract Binding.
 Include only contract expenditures for binding done outside the library.
 If all binding is done inhouse, state this fact and give in-house expenditures in a footnote; do not include personnel expenditures.
-Note: this figure should also be reported in the 2008-09 ARL Preservation Survey, question (8b).